18F/handbook/_pages/about-us/teams/outreach.md

 Like our blog, the newsletter is always in need of submissions &mdash; especially of cool things other people are doing.
 Please send any interesting projects or initiatives you see over to [#newsletter](https://gsa-tts.slack.com/archives/newsletter).
 Did some city adopt our design standards?
 Did an agency release a new data set?
 Is there a civic hackathon happening somewhere?
 We want to hear about it.

-Here's a the guide on [how to draft and publish the external newsletter](https://docs.google.com/document/d/1EHWZX86An4XFVpM0rTbQkBUvDAHVuKenzWU2oIJnsCY/edit#).
+Here's the guide on [how to draft and publish the external newsletter](https://docs.google.com/document/d/1EHWZX86An4XFVpM0rTbQkBUvDAHVuKenzWU2oIJnsCY/edit#).

 ### Internal newsletter